M577 command post carrier: Development

 The first four prototypes were built in February 1962 by United Defense Industries at the U.S. Army's Detroit Arsenal.
 They were designated the XM577, (Note: The prefix 'X' in the designation indicates an experimental vehicle) and were conversions of M113 APCs.
-Upon completion in March 1962 the first vehicle was shipped to the Aberdeen Proving Ground for engineering tests, while the remaining three vehicles were shipped to the Armour, Infantry and Artillery Boards for evaluation tests.
+Upon completion in March 1962 the first vehicle was shipped to the Aberdeen Proving Ground for engineering tests, while the remaining three vehicles were shipped to the Armor, Infantry and Artillery Boards for evaluation tests.

 The results of all tests were generally positive, and the vehicle went into immediate production.
 The first batch of 270 vehicles were accepted into U.S. Army service between in December 1962 and March 1963.
 In March 1963 under Standard A Acceptance the XM577 was redesignated as the M577, indicating official status as a regular production vehicle.
 Production began on a second batch of 674 vehicles in November 1963, all of which entered service by the middle of 1964.